Graylog2/documentation/pages/integrations/inputs/palo_alto_networks_input.rst

 Palo Alto Networks Input
 ************************

 .. note:: This input is available for Graylog version 2.5.0.
-Installation of an additional ``graylog-plugin-integrations`` package is required.
+Installation of an additional ``graylog-plugin-enterprise-integrations`` package is required.
 See the :doc:`Integrations Setup <../setup>` page for more info.

 This input allows Graylog to receive ``SYSTEM``, ``THREAT`` and ``TRAFFIC`` logs directly from a Palo Alto device and the Palo Alto Panorama system.
 Logs are sent with a typical Syslog header followed by a comma-separated list of fields.
 The